 Ina K. (Germany)

 I am Ina, 25 years old woman studying special education for penalized and disabled people in Germany.
 I was in the Czech Republic from September 2017 to February 2018 because I really wanted to make some experiences abroad.
 Erasmus gave me the opportunity for this.
 I lived in the dorm in Hostivař where Daniela was also living.
 There I saw a posting on the wall with Daniela’s job offer.
 As I saw this, I was really happy because of several reasons:

-But it turned out that this work was more than that.
+But it turned out that this work at Daniela’s was more than that.
 Being abroad, far away from my family and friends, was not always easy for me.
 But Daniela was always there.
 When I was at her place, I felt like at home.
 Once a week, at least, I was with her.
 I accompanied her to the university, made food for her and cleaned her flat.
 When Daniela had time, we ate or drank some tea and talked about everything under the sun.
 In the end, our cooperation turned to friendship which, I hope, can stand the distance.

 In Germany I do assistance for a woman with epilepsy since 2013.
-This experience and of course the time with Daniela let me think of assistance work as a very intimate encounter.
-Not only because you have physical contact, but because of some situations you will never experience on your own (expect you have a disability).
-I am not happy about this moments but I learned much about myself and how our capitalist society works.
-These situations are about discrimination against disabilities – discriminations by persons, institutions, states, etc. Because of these experiences, I have developed many wishes that I want to tell about:
+This experience and, of course, the time with Daniela let me think of assistance work as a very intimate encounter.
+Not only because you have physical contact but because of some situations you will never experience on your own (except you have disability).
+These situations are about discrimination against disabilities – discriminations by persons, institutions, states, etc. I am not happy about these moments but I’ve learned much about our efficiency-oriented society.

 I think that through these experiences I learned why it is so important to support ideas like assistance work.
 It could be, at least, one thing you can do against the bad issues in our world.

-Something in German: Ein guter Assistent ist für mich eine Person, die den Menschen mit Behinderung als Chef anerkennt und die Dienstleistung nach den Zielen, Zwecken, Wünschen und Inhalten des Menschen mit Behinderung ausrichtet.
+Ein guter Assistent ist für mich eine Person, die den Menschen mit Behinderung als Chef anerkennt und die Dienstleistung nach den Zielen, Zwecken, Wünschen und Inhalten des Menschen mit Behinderung ausrichtet.

-Translated: For me, a good assistant is a person who recognizes the disabled person as the boss and orients the service / work according to the purpose, aim, wish and content of the disabled person.
+For me, a good assistant is a person who recognizes the disabled person as the boss and orients the service / work according to the purpose, aim, wish and content of the disabled person.